 - Camping helps campers develop self-reliance and resourcefulness.

 - Camping is an experience in citizenship training.

 - Camping at the Cub Scout level introduces boys to the knowledge and skills that they will learn and apply more thoroughly as a Boy Scout.

 Cub Scouting offers camping opportunities for Cub Scouts through day camps, resident camps, Webelos den overnight campouts, council-organized family camps, and pack overnighters.

-The National Camping Task Force has completed a revision of the former Camping Committee Guide.
-The new Camping and Outdoor Program Committee Guide, SKU 611014/No. 34786, is designed to help councils and districts offer a balanced outdoor program that delivers the promise of Scouting—from Cub Scouting to Venturing and Sea Scouting.
-The new publication emphasizes integration of partner committees (Conservation, COPE/Climbing, Aquatics, Shooting, Properties, Maintenance, Risk Management, and Health and Safety) to achieve the program goals of the council.
+The Outdoor Programs Committee Guide, No. 430-935, is designed to help councils and districts offer a balanced outdoor program that delivers the promise of Scouting—from Cub Scouting to Venturing and Sea Scouting.
+The publication emphasizes integration of partner committees (Conservation, COPE/Climbing, Aquatics, Fishing, Shooting, Properties, Maintenance, Risk Management, and Health and Safety) to achieve the program goals of the council.
 The appendix includes a self-assessment tool to help councils identify areas for improvement.

 Outdoor adventure is the promise made to boys when they join Scouting.
 Boys yearn for outdoor programs that stir their imagination and interest.